-The messages for the US from these experiences differ depending on whether we focus on retail or wholesale applications of CBDC and whether we consider domestic or international payments.
-We begin with the domestic retail case.
+The messages for the United States from these experiences differ depending on whether we focus on retail or wholesale applications of CBDC and whether we consider domestic or international payments.
+I begin with the domestic retail case.
 The first thing to note is that some of the rationales for the adoption of CBDC in other countries simply do not apply to the US conditions.
-There is no sense of urgency for change due to any groundswell of protest to the costs or inefficiencies of the existing retail payments system.
+There is no groundswell of protest about current retail payment inefficiencies for which a CBDC would be the obvious response.
 The threat of invasion of the payment system by foreign alternatives is remote in the extreme.
-While cash continues to become less and less important in the US payments landscape, the death of cash, often predicted, remains delayed.
+Although cash continues to become less and less important in the US payments landscape, the death of cash, often predicted, remains delayed (Cubides and O'Brien 2022).
 The possibilities of interest-bearing retail CBDC have largely become a side issue in other countries' discussions.
-Retail CBDC is unlikely to have a significant impact on the optimal policy rates for the Fed; in the US the main theoretical advantage would arise from the possibility of enforcing negative interest on cash-a political non-starter, and in any event the zero lower bound continues to recede.
+Retail CBDC is unlikely to have a significant impact on the optimal policy rates for the Fed; in the United States, the main theoretical advantage would arise from the possibility of enforcing negative interest on cash-a political nonstarter, and in any event the zero lower bound continues to recede.

-A basic retail CBDC could still serve useful purposes in the US, as large institutions build private electronic applications with limited interconnectivity and as some individuals continue to be undersupplied with banking and electronic payment access.
+A basic retail CBDC could still serve useful purposes in the United States, as large institutions build private electronic applications with limited interconnectivity and as some individuals continue to be undersupplied with banking and electronic payment access.
 Such a system could also serve as a competitive spur and a useful backstop.
 Nonetheless, it is hard to see the retail CBDC as being more than a niche operation, as private arrangements find ways to provide services that can cover ever-smaller transactions.

-Moreover, as noted at the beginning, it is not enough to say that CBDC could serve useful purposes; we need to argue that CBDC is uniquely able to serve these purposes.
+Moreover, as noted at the beginning of the article, it is not enough to say that CBDC could serve useful purposes; observers need to argue that CBDC is uniquely able to serve these purposes.
 If the goal is to improve the efficiency and competitiveness of existing retail payments services, a more direct solution might be to improve the links between private payment systems operators and central bank payment services, by opening the existing Fed payments backbone to a broader class of financial institutions.
 Establishing faster payments services and allowing properly regulated fintechs access to Fedwire accounts would solve much of the interoperability problems and reduce the barriers to entry in payment service provision.
-Therefore, unless a private retail arrangement unexpectedly threatens to dominate the US payment system, the two bigger questions in retail payments will remain: who gets Fedwire access and how will faster payments services play out?
+Therefore, unless a private retail arrangement unexpectedly threatens to dominate the US payment system, the two bigger questions in retail payments will remain: who gets Fedwire access, and how will faster payments services play out?

 While there are good arguments for introducing domestic retail CBDC, domestic wholesale CBDC is a solution looking for a problem.
 It has been argued that in conjunction with the ability to write smart contracts, a CBDC could improve the operation of financial settlement systems and reduce liquidity costs.
-If the clearing houses and other institutional structures remain in place, then it begs the question of why a government provided CBDC is superior to an arrangement made within the institution.
-If what is envisaged is an arrangement where settlement is freed from clearing houses, we are in the interesting but problematic realm where benefits of reduced liquidity requirements must be traded off against the potential legal complexities and dangers of automatic execution of programs (see for example, Hinkes, 2021).
+If the clearinghouses and other institutional structures remain in place, then it begs the question of why a government-provided CBDC is superior to an arrangement made within the institution.
+If what is envisaged is an arrangement where settlement is freed from clearinghouses, we are in the interesting but problematic realm where benefits of reduced liquidity requirements must be traded off against the potential legal complexities and dangers of automatic execution of programs (see, for example, Hinkes 2021).
 Such solutions will be a long way away.